klust/LUMI-BE-training-materials/docs/intro-evolving/03_LUMI_access.md

 system as a database.
 Quota extensions are currently handled by the central LUMI User Support Team.

-**So storage billing units come from the RA, quota come from the LUMI User Support Team!**
+**So storage billing units come from the RA, block and file quota come from the LUMI User Support Team!**

 LUMI has four disk based Lustre file systems that house `/users`, `/project` and `/scratch`.
 The `/project` and `/scratch` directories of your project will always be on the same parallel file system, but your home directory may be on a different one.
-Both are assigned automatically suring project and account creation and these assignements cannot be changed by the LUMI User Support Team.
+Both are assigned automatically during project and account creation and these assignments cannot be changed by the LUMI User Support Team.
-As htere is a many-to-may mapping between user accounts and projects it is not possible to ensure that user accounts are on the same file system as their main project.
+As there is a many-to-may mapping between user accounts and projects it is not possible to ensure that user accounts are on the same file system as their main project.
 In fact, many users enter LUMI for the first time through a course project and not through one of their main compute projects...